 If you are interested in receiving details of our gatherings please email Sam Tonks, Alumni Relations Officer with your contact details.
 Regular updates on forthcoming competitions will also be posted on this page.

-Details of the 2018 meeting will be confirmed shortly.
-If you would like to register to receive further details, please contact Sam Tonks, Alumni Relations Officer on 01258 484514 or email@example.com.
+If you would like to attend or have any questions, please contact Sam Tonks, Alumni Relations Officer on 01258 484514, or firstname.lastname@example.org.

 Tuesday 10 October 2017 - Meeting of the Buzzards, Ferndown Golf Club

 The annual gathering of the the Buzzards saw 19 golfers tee up at Ferndown Golf Club in Dorset in early October.

 A warm, fine autumn day greeted golfers spanning almost every decade since the fifties for a challenging day of competitive golf on arguably one of the finest golf courses in southern England.

 The club’s host, Ted Preston (H ‘55), saw that everything ran like clockwork.
 Teams of three were dispatched by the honorary starter to do battle with the tree and heather-lined fairways before negotiating the slick but perfectly mown greens.